Green New Deal: Pain for American Families, No Meaningful Change in Carbon Emissions

 “Well, later today, we will see.
 The American people will see.
 They will see which of their senators can do the common-sense thing and vote ‘no’ on this destructive socialist daydream.
 And they’ll see which senators are so fully committed to radical left-wing ideology that they can’t even vote ‘no’ on self-inflicted economic ruin that would take a sledgehammer to America’s middle class.”

-Related Issues: Judicial Nominations, Senate Democrats, Energy, Nominations
+Related Issues: Green New Deal, Senate Democrats, Energy, Nominations, Judicial Nominations